Orkiestra PR I TV W Lodzi Dyryguje Henryk Debich – String Beat (1975)

 The entrance of Jazz music, much more appealing to the young audiences, shook up the Soviet structures, in the 50s.
 Changing once and for all the Polish soundscape.

 Before WWII, bands playing in restaurants and bars of Warsaw, Krakow or Poznan already had jazz elements in their repertoire.
 After the war, the initial period of fascination by youngsters with jazz music was quickly suppressed by communist authorities.
-The Catacomb Period tried to ban the genre, jazz was played unofficially as an underground music, but two events helped to change that.
+The Catacomb Period tried to ban the genre, jazz was played unofficially as a piece of underground music, but two events helped to change that.

 First, Stalin died in 1953 which brought a political change that brought freedom also in the field of art.
 Second, jazz pianist Dave Brubeck visited Poland which had an enormous impact, it was the beginning of the development of an authentic jazz movement and the start of Polish pop music.